Course Catalog

 5 units

 An advanced course for upper-division undergraduates interested in the study of the persuasion process.
 The course investigates common influence tactics and how those tactics are used in various settings.
-Prerequisite(s): course 3 or 100.
+Prerequisite(s): PSYC 100.

 PSYC 145D